jianhuig/PBInference/README.md

-# Another look at inference after prediction
+# Another Look at Inference After Prediction

-Code and results for "Another look at inference after prediction" by Jessica Gronsbell, Jianhui Gao, Yaqi Shi, Zachary R. McCaw  and  David Cheng.
-See preprint here: (url for the arxiv)
+This repository contains the code and results for the paper *"Another Look at Inference After Prediction"* by Jessica Gronsbell, Jianhui Gao, Yaqi Shi, Zachary R. McCaw, and David Cheng.
+You can find the preprint here: [arXiv link](url for the arxiv).

+## Overview

+This paper revisits prediction-based (PB) inference methods, investigating their statistical efficiency and robustness under different modeling assumptions.
+We analyze and compare several approaches, including the prediction-powered inference (PPI) method from Angelopoulos et al. (2023a) and the Chen and Chen (2000) estimator, providing extensive theoretical and numerical evaluations.

+The repository includes:
+- Implementation of PB inference methods discussed in the paper.
+- Simulations and analyses used to generate the results in the manuscript.
+- Comparisons with baseline methods, including the original code from [Motwani and Witten (2023)](https://github.com/keshav-motwani/PredictionBasedInference).

+## Acknowledgments

-The code in this repository is based on the code in https://github.com/keshav-motwani/PredictionBasedInference.
-We thank Motwani and Witten (2023)  for making their code public, which enabled us to investigate the method further in this manuscript.
-The original script by Motwani and Witten (2023) is duplicated in this repository for easy comparison.
+This repository builds on the code from [Motwani and Witten's PredictionBasedInference repository](https://github.com/keshav-motwani/PredictionBasedInference).
+We thank Motwani and Witten (2023) for publicly sharing their code, which allowed us to further investigate their method in this manuscript.
+For ease of comparison, the original scripts from Motwani and Witten (2023) are included in this repository.

-The only difference from the simulation setup in Motwani and Witten (2023) is that we consider varying sample sizes, as well as consider using a fixed machine learning model (referred to as fixed_train throughout the code and results files).
-See the associated manuscript for details.
+## Useful Examples

+(to be added with deomnstration and explantion for different scripts and results)

+## Contact

+For questions or issues, please contact [Yaqi Shi](mailto:yaqi.shi@mail.utoronto.com) or open an issue on this repository.